pcolby/cmake-modules/README.md

 ## Modules

 ### FindPHP
-This module finds if PHP is installed and determines where the include files and libraries are.
+This module determines if PHP is installed, and if so the location of the PHP include files and libraries.

 Unlike the `FindPHP4` module included with cmake, this module uses the [`php-config`](http://php.net/manual/en/install.pecl.php-config.php) script to determine